How Much Does a Teeth Cleaning Cost? Everything You Need to Know

 1. Routine Teeth Cleaning Cost – $150 to $400

-Routine dental cleaning is your basic maintenance cleaning—perfect if you have healthy gums and minimal plaque buildup.
+Routine dental cleaning is your basic maintenance cleaning; it’s perfect if you have healthy gums and minimal plaque buildup.
 During this procedure, a dental hygienist will carefully remove plaque and tartar from your teeth, especially in hard-to-reach areas.
 Then, your teeth are polished, leaving them feeling smooth and fresh.

 Some patients also opt for a fluoride treatment to strengthen enamel and prevent cavities.
 This cleaning is essential for keeping gums healthy and avoiding more serious dental issues later.

-Oral Hygiene Mistakes: Discover common mistakes that could harm your dental health and how to avoid them for a cleaner, healthier smile.
+Oral Hygiene Mistakes: Discover common mistakes that could harm your dental health to prevent the need for more costly dental treatments.

 2. Deep Teeth Cleaning (Scaling & Root Planning) – $350 to $450 per quadrant